yodlr/frontend-code-challenge/README.md

 There are two ways that you can submit your solution to us.

-The first, is to simply create a .zip file of the project directory and email it to [jobs@getyodlr.com](mailto:jobs@getyodlr.com) with the subject "Front End Code Challenge".
+The first is to simply create a .zip file of the project directory and email it to [jobs@getyodlr.com](mailto:jobs@getyodlr.com) with the subject "Front End Code Challenge".

 Alternatively, you can follow the GitHub Fork/PR workflow by [forking this repository](https://github.com/yodlr/frontend-code-challenge/fork), commiting your changes, and submiting a pull request to us.
 For more information about that, you can see this [GitHub article](https://help.github.com/articles/fork-a-repo/#propose-changes-to-someone-elses-project)